 When to choose this model:

-If you’re looking for basic guidance, like improving cash flow, setting financial goals, or tackling debt, this model is a cost-effective way to get started without committing to an ongoing relationship or asset-based fees.
+If you’re looking for basic guidance, such as improving cash flow, setting financial goals, or tackling debt, this model is a cost-effective way to get started.
+It allows you to receive support without committing to an ongoing relationship or paying asset-based fees.

 Subscription-based fees: